Benbb96/LabyrintheGame/README-EN.md

 * Management of the best scores in a file -> Done (to be used in future menus)
 * Adding different sounds
 * Extend the labyrinth on both sides instead of generating a new one -> not great because we always go back by the same way
 * Make the walls disappear at a certain time.
 The player must memorize the location of the walls.
-A special touch could make it possible to review the walls for a short time -> Fact, key A
+A special touch could make it possible to review the walls for a short time -> Done, key A